MyStateline.com

 First Warn Weatherisk

-The First Warn Weatherisk remains Moderate Friday night and Saturday morning.
+The First Warn Weatherisk will remain Moderate Wednesday night into Thursday morning.

 -

-Note: UPDATE: 88-year-old Missing Oregon Man Found Dead UPDATE: A missing elderly Oregon Man has been found dead.